 Students talk about the impact of Rotary Youth Exchange on their lives.

 To ensure that the students have an successful exchange experience, all of the outbound students will attend monthly local orientation sessions.
-A group orientation is normally held in Anchorage during mid-May for 2 days.

 The orientations cover the following topics and others that are pertinent to Youth Exchange: